TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-octopus-repair-blueprint.md

 # Intelligent Dispatch

 The Octopus Energy integration creates a "Charger" device if you're on a smart charging tariff, like Octopus Intelligent Go.
-The `intelligent_dispatching` and `intelligent_state` sensors are both driven by results from the same API call.
+The device includes `intelligent_dispatching` and `intelligent_state` sensors, which are both driven by results from the same API call.

 Intelligent Dispatching is a binary sensor whose state determines whether you're in a planned smart charge period or within the standard off-peak period.
 Intelligent State is an enumeration of values that specify the current state of the smart provider.
 There are three states that you'll see once everything is setup and working correctly.
   * `SMART_CONTROL_NOT_AVAILABLE` - Car not plugged in or not at home